 Treatment Accountability

-The Pre-Post Inventory helps answer the "Was treatment effective?" question.
-It’s 8 scale pre-post comparisons reflect client, patient, offender or victim change during treatment.
+The Pre-Post Inventory helps answer the question, "Was treatment effective?"
+Its eight (8) scale, pre-post comparisons reflect client, patient, offender, or victim change, during treatment.
 The Pre-Post Inventory is a treatment effectiveness test.

 Pre-Post Inventory